VladimerKhasia/fastapi_X/README.md

 - `sudo ufw status`              (ufd refers to firewall)
 - `sudo ufw allow http`          (allows http traffic)
 - `sudo ufw allow https`
 - `sudo ufw allow ssh`           (ssh because we use that on our ubuntu machine)
 - DO NOT: `sudo ufw allow 5432`  (for postgresql, as/when your app uses database from your local machine and does not need it.
-And not openning 5432 is of course more secure.
+And not openning 5432 is of course more secure).

 - `sudo ufw enable`              (will start your firewall)
 - `sudo ufw status`